Disabled Children's Charity in Kent

 Our popular parenting programme Cygnets is a course for parents of children with ASD aged between 5 – 17 years.

-The course runs for 6 weeks, is half a day per week, and covers arrange of topics including:
+The course runs for 6 weeks, is 3 hours per week, and covers arrange of topics including:

 For more information or to be added to the waiting list please contact us.